Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Background Assumptions and Problem Statement

-The Physical (PHY) layer of an 802.11 frame that is responsible for transmitting data over the wireless medium by modulating it into a signal consists of a preamble, a header and a payload.
-The preamble and header have fixed length, whereby the first has fixed repeating sequence of bits used for synchronization and the second contains varying control information like the transmission rate and payload length.
+Clearly, the challenge in distinguishing $r_{emitter}(t)$ in the case of known transmitted messages differs from the case of more general unknown transmitted messages, as we show in this work by considering two datasets.
+The physical (PHY) layer of transceiver is responsible for sending the data over the wireless medium by modulating it onto a carrier signal.
+It consists of a preamble, a header and a payload.
+The preamble and header have fixed length, whereby the first also has a fixed repeating sequence of bits used for synchronization while the second contains varying control information like the transmission rate and payload length.
 These are followed by a varying payload of the length specified in a header containing a medium access control (MAC) frame with the actual data and a trailer with error-checking information.
-In this work, we define two signal receiving scenarios: \textit{Same Message Scenario} for the cases when the preamble is sensed and \textit{Random Message Scenario}.
+Taking this into account, we consider in this work two signal receiving scenarios: \textit{Same Messages Scenario} for the cases when only the preamble symbols are considered and \textit{Different Messages Scenario} when all received symbols are considered.